CircuitSetup/Expandable-6-Channel-ESP32-Energy-Meter/README.md

 ![ESPHome add-on install](Images/esphome_add-on_install.png)

-After adoption, the default repo configs use `dashboard_import`, `name_add_mac_suffix: true`, and `ota: - platform: esphome`.
 The device should then appear in ESPHome Device Builder and in Home Assistant under `Settings > Devices & services`.

-For package layout, local copies, calibration files, CS-pin changes, and advanced YAML examples, see [Software/ESPHome/README.md](Software/ESPHome/README.md).
+For package layout, local copies, calibration files, CS-pin changes, and advanced YAML examples, see [Software/ESPHome/](Software/ESPHome/).

 ## What You Will Need